mum0n/model_size/docs/size_structured_model_snowcrab.md

   - sampling speed to capture rapidly moving organisms (escapement)
   - sampling mesh too large to capture small organisms (escapement)

 can of course cause additional biases, usually also ignored.

 The usual recourse is to assume some operationally simplistic **lets-hope-it-is-random** (... depth-should-be-enough) stratification will account for most/all of these above factors.
 After which, one then computes size frequency distributions, treating each observation as IID (i.e, exchangeable).
 Indeed, this **lets-hope-it-is-random** stratified approach is the defacto standard in most settings.
 This is the case because, it is generally, nearly impossible, to correctly design or account for these dynamic, context and size/age-dependent preferences, in a fluid environment such as the ocean.
 When, as is often the case, the controlling factors are associated with environmental variability that itself changes unpredictably by its nature across both time and space, it is indeed a challenge to correctly define these strata and obtain an unbiased design.

 Ultimately, what this means is that observations may not be of exchangeable, that is, they are not of equal importance in describing the system.
 For example, if observations occur with more frequently (e.g. flooding of area with warm waters due to larger eddies entering the system for a year or more) in an area that is not representative of the overall system or stratum, then it’s influence would be elevated more than it should be.
 Similarly, if an observation occurs in an area that is highly representative of the system, then it’s influence should be higher than just a single observation.
 In other words, simply adding the observations together becomes inappropriate as they are not fully independent samples, across space, nor across time, nor across size (if there are ontogenetic or size-related changes in habitat preferences).

 A model-based approach is one possible recourse (post-hoc) to approximately adjust for some of these factors and estimate the relative importance of each observation in representing the overall system and ultimately reduce some of theses biases as much as possible.

-There are two possible ways to address these issues:

-- Approach 1: Estimate a design/sample weight associated with each individual observation from an individual-based observation model and then determine relative numbers of each size-stage group by aggregation.
+In other words, we will first estimate a design/sample weight associated with each individual observation from an individual-based observation model and then determine relative numbers of each size-stage group by aggregation.
 This Approach is operationally viable.
 It take a few hours of computation and with reasonable predictive success: pearson correlation > 0.8.

-- Approach 2: Pre-classify size-stage membership and aggregate to estimate abundance and then in a model-based framework, estimate a corrected abundance by location, time, size, class, etc. This Approach is too computationally heavy.
-Do not recommend.

-### Approach 1: Construct an individual-based observation-level probability model and estimate sampling/design weights
+Basic premise: Construct an individual-based observation-level probability model and estimate sampling/design weights.

-Basic premise:

 Here we explore the use of such a model-based approaches to estimate this relative importance of an observation, such that they can be re-scaled to enable a less biased estimate of size-structure.
 More specifically, the purpose is to determine the numerical weight, $W$, that should be attributed to each observation of an individual's measurement of size.

 The mechanism to do this involves the development of an individual level probability model of presence or absence, that also accounts for space, time, size and any other covariates that may be influential in determining an organism's presence or absence.
 In the case of the benthic stages of snow crab, from prior experience, it is known that depth, bottom temperature, substrate grain size/type and co-occurring species associations are imporatnt factors.
 To this end, a binomial model of individual-level presence and absence was parameterized to determine the probability associated with each observation of presence.